christophgockel/fake-ci/readme.md

 ## Build Steps

 Eventually Fake CI can, and potentially should, be its own dedicated tool.
-But while still validating the overall idea it consists of a few shell scripts.
+But while still validating the overall idea it consists of a few shell scripts and a binary written in Rust.

 There are a few manual commands necessary to get it running:

 ```
+# compile the binary
+cargo build

 # this alias needs to be defined in your shell
 alias fake-ci=~/<path to>/fake-ci/fake-ci.sh